valeriafloral/Abies_foliar_mycobiome/README.md

 ## **Aims**

-1. To characterize the diversity of fungal endophytes inside the leaves of tolerant and damaged fir individuals through metatranscriptomic analysis.
+1. To characterize the diversity of fungal endophytes inside the leaves of tolerant and damaged fir individuals.
-2. To search for fungal transcript in RNA-Seq transcriptomic data from tolerant and damaged fir individuals to detect signals of differential expression and identify fungal genes involved in the resistance of tolerant individuals.
+2. To detect differential expression of fungal genes from tolerant and damaged fir individuals.
+3. To identify fungal genes putitive involved in the resistance of air pollution caused by (O<sub>3</sub>).

 ## **Data**